smatsushima1/documentation/vba.md

 Sub generateUserForm()

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-'text_box is the name of the UserForm, change it as applicable
+' text_box is the name of the UserForm, change it as applicable
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 With text_box